fauzudheen/QuickLeave-Leave_application_tracking_system/README.md

    - Confirm that the manager's account has the correct permissions
    - Verify that employees are selecting the correct manager when submitting requests

-5. **Email notifications not working**
-   - Check email configuration in the backend settings
-   - Ensure the email service (e.g., SMTP server) is running and accessible

 For any other issues, please check the application logs or create an issue in the GitHub repository.